Kevin Phillips: No English striker will match my European Golden Boot

-Younger readers may find it hard to believe, but in 2000 the top-scoring striker in Europe played not for Real Madrid or Barcelona but for Sunderland.
+Younger readers may find it hard to believe, but in 2000 the top-scoring striker in Europe played not for Real Madrid or Manchester United but for Sunderland.

 That player was Kevin Phillips.